CodincBe/phpEnum/README.md

 # phpEnum
 A simple PHP Enum implementation, as an alternative to SplEnum, allowing typesafety for values belonging to an enum.

+## Installation
+`composer require codinc/phpenum`

 ## Usage
-The abstract class supports extension by a concrete class(es) that define constants as valid values.
+The abstract class supports extension by concrete classes that define constants as valid values.

 ```$xslt
+use Codinc\Type\Enum;

 class MyEnum extends Enum
 {
     const PERSONAL = 'personal';